DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ## AWS

-AWS is Amazon&#39;s Cloud offering and is spectacular success story
+AWS is Amazon's Cloud offering and is spectacular success story

 **Topics to cover and ideas**